Allu Arjun: Experimentation of genres (2007–2010)

 Allu Arjun next starred in Sukumar's action comedy Arya 2.
 A spiritual sequel to the romantic action film Arya (2004), he played the role of Arya, an orphan who is behaviourally sick in that he is consumed with possessiveness for his friend Ajay (Navdeep), who never accepts him.
-The film revolved arround the complexities of love–hate relationships and love triangles.
+The film revolved around the complexities of love–hate relationships and love triangles.
 His character in the film had shades of grey.
 Sify wrote that "Allu Arjun is full of energy as the guy caught in the powerful current of love.
 Though he plays the part with negative shades, his characterization could evoke a lot of sympathy from the audiences.
 His dances are mind-blowing and he excels in emotional scenes."
 Oneindia appreciated his dance moves and acting performances, especially the comedy scenes.
 He received his fourth nomination for the Filmfare Award for Best Actor – Telugu for his performance in the film.

 He had two releases in 2010.
 The first was Gunasekhar's Varudu, in which he starred alongside Arya and Bhanu Sri Mehra.
 The filmreceived mixed reviews from critics and was a box-office bomb.
-His second release of the year was the highly-acclaimed hyperlink anthology film Vedam.
+His second release of the year was the highly acclaimed hyperlink anthology film Vedam.
 It was his first A-rated film in India, and the story takes an inspiration from 26/11 Mumbai blasts in Taj Mahal Palace Hotel, Mumbai.
 He played the role of Anand "Cable" Raju, a cable operator hailing from Jubilee Hills (Hyderabad) slum.
 The film also features Anushka Shetty, Manchu Manoj and Manoj Bajpayee in other prominent roles.
 His performance received appreciation from film critics, with The Times of India calling it "scintillating" and Idlebrain.com calling it as "best in his career".
 A critic also commented that "He's a good dancer and does justice to his role."
 Another critic wrote that "Allu Arjun is excellent as the groom who goes all out to get his bride back.
 His mass dialogues are good in the second half."
 He achieved his second Filmfare Award for Best Actor – Telugu for the performance in the film.